 The vision for this project was considered in the context of the City of Sugar Hill's broader efforts to continue to develop a vibrant Downtown, implement a 16-mile greenway loop throughout the city, offer multimodal transportation choices for the community, and foster a high quality of life for residents, employees, and visitors.
 This project has the opportunity to tie together existing and growing amenities through the heart of the city, helping to maximize the returns on those investments and provide equitable access to them for more community members.

-1) The first section of the Sugar Hill Greenway is now open on Peachtree and a new City Hall in Downtown Sugar Hill
+1) The first section of the Sugar Hill Greenway is now open on Peachtree Industrial Boulevard 2) The Bowl, The E Center, upgraded streetscapes, and a new City Hall in Downtown Sugar Hill